achetronic/vault-on-kubernetes/config/auth-oidc/README.md

 bash ./init.sh
 ```

-> You will see some errors when resources already exists inside Vault, for example, creating aliases, etc; don't worry about it
+> You will see some errors when resources already exists inside Vault, for example, creating aliases, etc.
+> Don't worry about it
 > [and read this](README.md#why-bash-script-for-configuring-oidc-for-vault).

 ## FAQ